Beautiful Photo Spots in Kanazawa

 Kazuemachi Chaya District

 Across the Asano River from the popular Higashi Chaya District lies the quieter Kazuemachi Chaya District.
 This spot is home to a number of local restaurants, bars and guesthouses.
-We were told that Kazuemachi would be more lively at night but we enjoyed how quiet it was during the day.
+We were told that Kazuemachi would be more lively at night but we enjoyed how peaceful it was during the day.
 For photography, be sure to capture the preserved wooden facades along the riverbank and the charming, narrow alleyways that give the area its timeless appeal.

 Wooden teahouses along riverbank in Kazuemachi Chaya District in Kanazawa.